bloominstituteoftechnology/Knapsack/README.md

 ## Getting started

+This exercise can be completed in just about any language.
+Each solution will be different, depending on the specifics of the language chosen.

+Before starting, check with your instructor about the language you are using.

 The specific goal of this exercise is to write a program that takes input files that look like this: